Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Vallarta Botanical Gardens

-About thirty-five minutes south of downtown, the Vallarta Botanical Gardens cover sixty-four acres of tropical and subtropical plants.
-It is not a typical kids-first destination, but families with curious children will find plenty to love.
-The grounds include hiking trails through the jungle, a river where you can swim, and over three hundred species of plants including a world-class orchid collection.
+About thirty-five minutes south of downtown, the Vallarta Botanical Gardens cover roughly 79 acres of tropical and subtropical plantings on the Palms to Pines highway.
+It is not a typical kids-first destination, but families with curious children will love it.
+The grounds include hiking trails through the jungle, a river where you can swim, and an Orchid Conservatory celebrating nearly 1,400 species.
+Bella filled half a journal sketching them.

-Admission is affordable -- free for children four and under, and reduced for kids under ten.
+Admission is affordable.
+Free for children four and under, reduced for kids under ten.
 The on-site restaurant serves excellent traditional Mexican food, and eating lunch surrounded by jungle with butterflies drifting past your table is a memory worth making.
 Bring bug spray, especially during the rainy season.

 Where to Eat with Kids

 Eating out with kids here is easy because Mexican dining culture is inherently family-friendly.
-Children are welcome everywhere, meals come out quickly, and the flavors are bold enough to excite adventurous eaters while offering safe bets for cautious ones.
+Children are welcome everywhere, food comes out quickly, and the flavors are bold enough to excite adventurous eaters while offering safe bets for the cautious ones.

 Malecon and Romantic Zone Restaurants

-La Palapa, right on Playa de los Muertos, has been serving families since 1969.
-Eating with your feet in the sand while watching the sunset is hard to beat.
-The menu is upscale Mexican-Pacific with excellent seafood, but they are happy to make simple plates for little ones.
+La Palapa, right on Playa de los Muertos, has been serving since 1958, the first beach restaurant in Puerto Vallarta.
+Eating with your feet in the sand at sunset is hard to beat.
+The menu is upscale Mexican-Pacific with excellent seafood, but they will gladly make simple plates for little ones.

-For a more casual vibe, the Romantic Zone is packed with family-friendly restaurants.
+For a more casual vibe, the Romantic Zone is packed with family-friendly places.
 Mariscos Cisneros started as a street food stand and now serves some of the best ceviche and shrimp tacos in the neighborhood.
-It is unpretentious, fast, and the kind of place where kids can be kids without anyone giving you a look.
+Unpretentious, fast, the kind of place where kids can be kids without anyone giving you a look.

 Street Tacos

 Do not leave Puerto Vallarta without eating street tacos with your family.
-The taco carts in Old Town set up in the early evening and serve tacos al pastor, carne asada, and fish tacos that cost a fraction of restaurant prices and often taste better.
-Look for the carts with a crowd -- that is always the sign.
+The taco carts in Old Town set up in early evening and serve tacos al pastor, carne asada, and fish tacos that cost a fraction of restaurant prices and often taste better.
+Look for the carts with a crowd.
+That is always the sign.

-Kids who are hesitant can start with a quesadilla -- every cart makes them.
+Kids who hesitate can start with a quesadilla.
+Every cart makes them.
 Add a squeeze of lime, a dash of salsa verde if they are brave, and pair it with agua fresca from a nearby stand for a perfect evening.
+Don Luis, my old San Miguel landlord and the man who taught me to make mole, used to say a Mexican town's true verdict comes from its busiest taco cart at 9 pm.
+PV is no different.

 Family Seafood Spots

 Marisma Fish Tacos in the Romantic Zone does outstanding fried fish tacos that kids devour.
-Tacos Revolucion is another solid choice, with fresh-made tortillas and a range of fillings that works for everyone.
-For a sit-down seafood dinner, the restaurants along the south end of the Malecon feature catch-of-the-day preparations and a relaxed atmosphere for families.
+Tacos Revolucion is another solid bet, with fresh-made tortillas and a range of fillings that works for everyone.
+For sit-down seafood dinner, the restaurants along the south end of the Malecon feature catch-of-the-day prep and a relaxed atmosphere for families.

 Day Trips Worth Taking

-Puerto Vallarta is a perfect base for day trips that add variety to a week-long family vacation.
-These three are our favorites.
+Puerto Vallarta is a perfect base for day trips that add variety to a week.
+Three favorites.

 Sayulita